Fulk History, Family Crest & Coats of Arms

 Early Notables of the Fulk family (pre 1700)

-Prominent bearers of the family name Fulk during this time period were Joshua ben Alexander HaCohen Falk (1555-1614), a Polish Halakhist and Talmudist, author of the Beit Yisrael commentary on the Arba'ah Turim; Johann Daniel Falk (1768-1826), who was a...
+Notable figures of the time with the name Fulk were Joshua ben Alexander HaCohen Falk (1555-1614), a Polish Halakhist and Talmudist, author of the Beit Yisrael commentary on the Arba'ah Turim; Johann Daniel Falk (1768-1826), who was a Danzig-born...

 Migration of the Fulk family